Basic Styling

 Rounding

-You can also round the corners of borders using the border-radius: <length>
+You can also round the corners of borders using the border-radius: <length> rule.

 border-radius: 10px;